 This will require that you are very aware of what you can afford.

-It is not uncommon for some people to come across a particular house that has a hold on them because of their aesthetics.
+It is not uncommon for some people to come across a particular house that has a hold on them because of its aesthetics.

-However, purchasing or locking yourself into a house that you cannot afford can damage your credit score if you are not able to pay the mortgage on time.
+However, purchasing or locking yourself into a house you cannot afford can damage your credit score if you cannot pay the mortgage on time.